 As he was unable to take medicine, his doctor had to rely on acupuncture to do the job and his body was full of needles.

-Finally it came to the moment of truth.
-The doctor broke the skin of his finger with a needle to release a few drops of blood into a bowl filled with special liquid.
+Finally, it came to the moment of truth.
+The doctor broke the skin of his finger with a needle to release a few drops of blood into a bowl filled with a special liquid.

-The blood in the liquid quickly faded in colour and eventually disappeared without trace.
+The blood in the liquid quickly faded in colour and eventually disappeared without a trace.

 The doctor could hardly contain his rapture.
 “We don’t need to worry about the Black Golden Pill anymore!” he announced.